 This scale has the latest technology for tracking body composition and can monitor 13 important body compositions for tracking health.
 These include body fat, body weight, muscle, visceral fat (fat around organs), protein, bone mass, water, body type, body age, BMR, BMI, and your overall PICOOC score.

 What I like most about this scale is that the whole family can use it (unlimited users).
 You do not need to keep your scale hidden, and everyone can benefit from knowing and storing their own numbers.
 The PICOOC MINI Pro Bluetooth Smart Body Scale © is also equipped with four high-precision sensors, and its Bluetooth capabilities can also support many different phone types.
 I also really like its sleek design that blends well with almost any décor.

 A Few Troubleshooting Tricks for Accurate Results

-- Always make sure that your scale is on a hard and flat surface when stepping on.
+- Always make sure that your scale is on a hard and flat surface when stepping on it.

-- Make sure that your feet are dry and bare (no sock or pantyhose).
+- Make sure that your feet are dry and bare (no socks or pantyhose).

 - Make sure feet come into contact with all nodes.

 - Enter actual personal information before use for accurate body composition measurements.